-- Marketing staff engage and nurture new and existing clients with educational information about how your products and services can provide a solution.
+- Marketing staff engages and nurtures new and existing clients with educational information about how your products and services can provide a solution.

-- Quoting staff, for most manufactures, focus on providing pricing and delivery information; however, these staff often have deep knowledge about specific projects and requirements.
+- Quoting staff, for most manufacturers, focus on providing pricing and delivery information; however, these staff often have deep knowledge about specific projects and requirements.

 How does your client-facing team work together?

 These questions will get you thinking about if and how your CFT works together.
 Your answers will show what you need to think about to get your team aligned.